wandi-ssal/secure-application-logger/README.md

 Curent and expanding list of [Wandi-SSAL Capabilities](https://www.istech.com/?page_id=570) for Free and Paid versions.
 [^1]: Wandi-SSAL Free Version support capabilities 1 and 2 only.

-For Ubuntu Linux OS [Download Wandi-SSAL-Install_dst.zip](./Wandi-SSAL-Install_dst.zip) file, unzip it and refer to the **README** file for further installation and execution instructions.
+For Ubuntu Linux OS download [Wandi-SSAL-Install_dst.zip](./Wandi-SSAL-Install_dst.zip) file, unzip it and refer to the **README** file for further installation and execution instructions.

 Contact: **bwoodley@istech.com**